Memorial United Methodist Church, Clovis, California

 When To Use A Microphone

-A microphone MUST be use for EVERYONE that needs to speak in the Sanctuary.
+A microphone MUST be use for EVERYONE that needs to speak

 The excuse, "I don't need a microphone" is never true.
 Some people simply cannot hear without it.
 It also needs to be used